 - Allergies: Some individuals may have allergies to watermelon.
 If you experience any adverse reactions after consuming watermelons, such as itching, swelling, or difficulty breathing, discontinue it and seek medical attention.

-- Pesticide residue: Watermelon can contain pesticide residue if not organically grown like other fruits and vegetables.
+- Pesticide residue: Watermelon, like other fruits and vegetables, can contain pesticide residue if not organically grown.
 Opt for organic watermelon or thoroughly wash and peel the fruit before consumption to minimise pesticide exposure.

-- Gestational diabetes: If you are with gestational diabetes, you must monitor your carbohydrate intake, including the natural sugars in watermelon.
+- Gestational diabetes: If you have gestational diabetes, you must monitor your carbohydrate intake, including the natural sugars in watermelon.
 Work with a doctor or a registered dietitian to determine the appropriate portion size and incorporate watermelon into your meal plan without causing blood sugar spikes.

 - Foodborne illnesses: As with any fresh produce, there is a risk of contamination with bacteria like Salmonella or E. coli.
 To reduce this risk, choose ripe, undamaged watermelon, wash it thoroughly before cutting, and store it properly in the refrigerator.